-Developed with extensive input from NGOs, international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
-These five requirements define ICMM's environmental performance expectations of company members.
+Developed with extensive input from non-governmental organisations (NGOs), international organisations and academics, our Mining Principles establish baseline performance expectations for a responsible mining and metals industry.
+ICMM's Mining Principles include five Performance Expectations under Principle 6: Environmental Performance.

 6.1: Plan for closure